XinYing0905/tis/README.md

 <img src="images/pc1.jpg" height=350 width=350></td>

 # Design Thinking Project
+🎼 We were assigned the theme **"Big Data and Artificial Intelligence Innovation"** to develop solutions addressing real-world problems.<br>
+🤯 After brainstorming, we decided to develop a product called "MBTI-Personalized Playlist and Quotes" to address the challenges people face when selecting music for their listening experience.<br>
-Report for Design Thinking Project : [MBTI-Personalized Playlist and Quotes](https://github.com/XinYing0905/tis/blob/main/TIS%20GROUP%204%20PROJECT%20REPORT%20checked%20(1).pdf)
+📂 Report for Design Thinking Project : [MBTI-Personalized Playlist and Quotes](https://github.com/XinYing0905/tis/blob/main/TIS%20GROUP%204%20PROJECT%20REPORT%20checked%20(1).pdf)

 # Industry Visit to UTM Digital (10.12.2024)
+🏚️ This is our first industry visit and we gained a lot of insights in this visit. <br>
+🔭 We got to see daily life as a programmer, and get valueble input from talk given by UTM Digital staff.<br>
-Link to the video : [Industry Visit 1](https://youtu.be/vj_jHPLiTjo)
+📽️ Link to the video : [Industry Visit 1](https://youtu.be/vj_jHPLiTjo)

 # Industry Talk (17.12.2024)
+📝 We wrote a report in academic writing style to summurize the industry talk given by two distinguished speakers. <br>
-Academic report for this industry talk : [Report](#)
+🖋️ Academic report for this industry talk : [Report](https://github.com/XinYing0905/tis/blob/main/TIS%20GROUP%204%20ACADEMIC%20REPORT.pdf)

 # Industry Visit to Petronas